 If you have a bicornuate uterus, you’ve had it your whole life, so any potential symptoms might seem usual for you.

 A bicornuate uterus raises your risk of having a miscarriage later in your pregnancy and delivering your baby early.
-Some researchers suggest that these problems happen because of irregular uterine contractions or reduced uterine capacity.
+Some

 Statistics vary when it comes to determining how many women experience these problems.
 For instance, one report states that the prevalence of repeated miscarriage in women with uterine defects ranges between 1.8 percent and 37.6 percent.